Jacob van Huysum: Career

+Historia Plantarum Rariorum

-Historia Plantarum Rariorum depicted plants from the Chelsea Physic Garden and the Cambridge Botanic Garden.
+The Historia Plantarum Rariorum depicted plants from the Chelsea Physic Garden and the Cambridge Botanic Garden.
 These plants had come from the Cape of Good Hope, North America, the West Indies, and Mexico.
 Elisha Kirkall produced the mezzotint engravings.
 Each plate was dedicated to a patron and showed an engraved coat-of-arms or monogram.
 Besides van Huysum, other artists were William Houstoun, Massey, G. Sartorys, and R. Sartorius.
 The work was published in five parts of ten plates each between 1728 and 1737, and was sold by subscription.
 The venture was not a financial success and publication ceased in 1737.